Maurício Barbieri

-Maurício Nogueira Barbieri (born 30 September 1981) is a Brazilian professional football coach.
+Maurício Nogueira Barbieri (born 30 September 1981) is a Brazilian professional football coach, currently the head coach of Juventude.

 Career

 Early career

 Born in São Paulo, Barbieri began his professional career at Pão de Açúcar in 2004, working with the youth setup.
 In 2010 he was promoted to the first team as an assistant coach.

 On 20 September 2011, Barbieri was named head coach of Audax Rio, and managed to achieve promotion to the first division of the Campeonato Carioca in the following year, as runner-up.
 On 12 November 2013, he was announced at the helm of Red Bull Brasil.

 After achieving promotion from Campeonato Paulista Série A2 and taking the club to their first national championship of their history, Barbieri renewed his contract for a further year on 21 September 2015.
 He left the club in the end of his contract.

 Guarani

 On 20 February 2017, Barbieri replaced departing Ney da Matta at Guarani.
 On 23 March, after just six matches in charge, he left the club.